-Landsats 4-8 Level-1 product downloads contain an angle coefficient file (“_ANG.txt”).
-This file consists of per-pixel solar (sun) and sensor (satellite, view) azimuth and zenith values to be used in conjunction with the pixel values for each of the Landsat bands in the Level-1 product.
+Landsats 4-9 Level-1 products contain an angle coefficient file (“_ANG.txt”).
+This file consists of per-pixel solar (sun) and sensor (satellite, view) azimuth and zenith values to be used in conjunction with the pixel values for each of the bands in the Landsat Collection 2 Level-1 product.

 The angle coefficient file is used as input into tools that allow users to generate sensor and sun viewing angles.
 The output files of these tools, termed as “angle bands,” are images that contain the solar and sensor viewing angles.